Eat Well Health helps Support at Home providers identify nutrition risk earlier

 - Learn more about Nutrition Screening & Monitoring.

-Step 3: Dietitian support (risk-based and flexible)
+Step 3: Dietitian support Where Needed

 Screening first

-Escalation to dietitians
+Escalation to selectively

 When screening indicates risk, clients can be escalated for one-on-one dietitian support in the model that suits you: